IgnacioMolinaPortoles/marvelChallenge/README.md

 - Login
 - Logout
 - List of superheroes
+- List of events

 ### To do
-- Show info about the selected superhero
+- Show info about the selected superhero (header incomplete)
-- List of events
-- Show info about the selected event
+- Show info about the selected event (ask doubts)